Last Updated on March 31, 2022 by Grow with Bovees

 To aid in this endeavor, you can invest in a compost thermometer to keep an eye on the temperatures.
 Additionally, monitor the moisture content; the pile should only contain 40-55% moisture—moist to the touch but no liquid released when squeezed.

 If you have the budget, though (around $200), there’s nothing better than an automatic composter.
-These generate the high temperatures required to compost dairy, fish, rice, and meat waste.
+These generate the high temperatures required to compost dairy, fish, rice, and meat waste, including composting bones, which you can find out about here.

 If you’re still going to throw your eggshells out directly, consider washing them first, so that the risk of Salmonella is reduced and so that animals don’t get attracted to the scent and treat it as food.